google/zetasql/docs/query-syntax.md

 Value tables have explicit row types, so for range variables related to value tables, the result type is the value table's row type.
-Other tables do not have explicit row types, and for those tables, the range variable type is a dynamically defined `STRUCT` that includes all of the columns in the table.
+Other tables do not have explicit row types, and for those tables, the range variable type is a dynamically defined struct that includes all of the columns in the table.

 **Examples**